thomas0306/mms-code-challenge/Requirements/EPIC.md

 ### Non-functional Requirements

 - The whole application should be structured in the form of state machines.
-- Every aspect of the application shall be 100% parallelizable, idempotent and tested.
+- Every aspect of the application shall be 100% parallelizable, idempotent and
+- Unit tested.
 - Rules to programming style apply as usual and documentation shall be down to a minimum.
 - It should be possible to crash your application at any point in time and to continue processing after restart.
 - Kotlin Programming Language.